Seta Hagopian: Early career

 Born in Basra, Iraq, to a family of Christian Iraqi Armenians.
 Her father was a tennis player who represented Iraq in numerous tournaments.
 Soon after Hagopian's career had begun, she was working with the most prominent composers such as Tariq al-Shibli, Farouk Hilal Khammash, Elias Rahbani and Ahmed Qasim.

 Hagopian's style of music was one of the first to renew Iraqi songs through the introduction of Western instruments along with singing contemporary pop music.
 She has held concerts across the entire Arab world, including Iraq, Egypt, Algeria, the United Arab Emirates, Qatar as well as across Europe in Uzbekistan, Russia, Germany, Bulgaria and Spain.

 Hagopian left Iraq to settle in Qatar in 1997.
-She currently resides in Toronto- Canada.
+Since 2013 she resides in Toronto, Canada.

 Personal life

-She is married to director Emad Bahjat; they both live together in Qatar.
+She is married to director Emad Bahjat.
 Hagopian is mother to two daughters, Nova and Naire.
 Nova Emad is a singer who currently resides in Canada and is following in her mother's footsteps in renewing the classical Iraqi music by infusing it with new genres, like hip hop/trance and Bossa-Nova.
-Naire is an editor, director and a photographer.
+Naire is an editor, director, and photographer.